SoftUni-Internal/interactive-content/EN/03-Asynchronous-Programming/06-Homework.md

 When the same button is clicked **again**, **hide** the div container and **change** the text of the button to [**More**].

-Link action should be **toggleable** (you should be able to click the button an infinite amount of times).
+The Less or More button should be **toggleable** (you should be able to click the button as many times as you want).

 ## Examples